- Written by Dr.Mehmet Demircioglu

 Surgeon involvement in hair transplant surgery matters because donor area overharvesting warning signs can appear after the damage is already difficult to undo.

-I do not minimize travel cost.
-But a flight, hotel, or work absence is still a planning cost.
+Travel cost matters.
+A flight, hotel, or work absence is still a planning cost.
 A bad surgical decision becomes a donor cost, a repair cost, and an emotional cost.
 Those are heavier.

 An emotional concern sounds like fear of the procedure, fear of change, or fear of the ugly duckling phase, while the plan itself is clear.
 A medical concern is a new symptom, abnormal reading, medication issue, active infection, or health change.
 A surgical concern is an unclear hairline, graft number, donor strategy, or surgeon role.
 A communication concern is when the clinic gives vague answers, avoids responsibility, or changes important details without explanation.